 When was Medical Weed Legalized in Washington?

 Initiative 692 was passed in Washington in 1998.
-This allowed certain patients to be authorized in the use of medical marijuana.
+This allowed certain consumers to be authorized in the use of medical marijuana.
 The measure passed statewide and in all Washington counties but nine, after a campaign largely led by the Americans for Medical Rights.
 At the time, recreational marijuana was still illegal, though it has since been legalized in 2012.

 Washington is now seen as a fairly liberal state regarding marijuana legalization, with changes occurring earlier and more progressively than in other regions across the U.S.